zeid-hub/python-p3-v2-orm-properties/README.md

 ```

-We'll also update the `Employee` class to evolve the `name`, `job_title` and
+We'll also update the `Employee` class to add property methods to manage the
-`department` attributes to properties.
-Note the `department` setter method
+`name`, `job_title` and `department` attributes.
+Note the `department` setter
-checks to ensure we are assigning a valid department by checking the foreign key
+method checks to ensure we are assigning a valid department by checking the
-reference in the database:
+foreign key reference in the database:

 ```py
 from config import CURSOR, CONN